icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": "The nameserver object does not pass Nameserver lookup validation [stdRdapNameserverLookupValidation]."
 }
 ```
-5. If the JSON name _remarks_ exists, the value shall pass the test Notices and Remarks Validation [stdRdapNoticesRemarksValidation] defined in this document.
+5. If the JSON name _remarks_ exists, the value shall pass the test Notices and Remarks Validation [[stdRdapNoticesRemarksValidation]][id-stdRdapNoticesRemarksValidation] defined in this document.
 ``` json
 {
   "code": -12605,